Wind Ensemble

 - Nick Waldron, conductor

-- Robert E. Foster, Director of Bands Emeritus, guest conductor
+- Robert E. Foster, Director of Bands Emeritus, conductor

 - Robert E. Foster Composition Award Winner 2017